shukrieee/bootcamp-finder/bootcamps/epicodus/description.md

 companies to learn how development works in the real world.
 Participating employers come in all types, sizes, and missions: they've had employers range from a one-person startup to a Fortune 100 company to a non-profit.

+Epicodus has an exclusive scholarship with Bootcamp Finder.
+If you apply through [this link](http://www.epicodus.com/apply/?utm_source=bootcamp-finder) and specify that you found out about the school through Bootcamp Finder, you will receive $150 towards your tuition.
+Before applying, make sure that you have thoroughly read Epicodus' website and FAQ's.